Ryan-Romig/test-release/docs/README.md

 # Notes
 * Make sure power jumper is in correct spot.
 3.3V or 5.0V are both okay.
     ![jumper_image](/docs/assets/jumper_image.png)
-* blue light will blink in a pattern of 2 slow, 2 fast, pause 2 seconds and repeat when
+* Blue LED will blink in a pattern of 2 slow, 2 fast, pause 2 seconds and repeat when
 * Wi-Fi will broadcast an Access Point with SSID of ```Underwater Audio```
 * Audio will play from the headphone jack saying ``"power on"`` every 3 seconds.
 * LED will light solid when any button is pressed